Kik449/musicterm/README.md

 Then when is requested it executes the **ffplay** command and starts the music.

 ## Installing
+Ffplay is needed, install it depending of your operating system.
+Except that you can run this code to install the other dependencies.
 ```
 git clone https://github.com/Kik449/musicterm
 cd musicterm